Stay in an authentic

 Restroom Facilities: Clean and well-maintained restroom facilities are located conveniently near the tipi village, ensuring comfort while staying connected to the land.

-Showers: Basic shower access is provided to support multi-day stays, with future upgrades planned to expand guest comfort.
+Showers: Basic shower access is provided to support multi-day stays.

 Refrigeration & Food Storage: In keeping with the traditional nature of the experience, refrigeration is minimal.
 Guests are encouraged to take part in communal meals and cultural food preparation workshops offered daily.